Ditch Diesel

 Taking action

-Consumers have already started taking action; yet there are still over 500,000 diesel vehicles on London’s roads alone.
-We need an urgent commitment to phase out diesel from our streets by 2030.
+Consumers have already started taking action; yet there are still over 400,000 diesel vehicles on London’s roads alone.
+We need to remove diesel cars, even the newest models, from our roads.
+We want to see commitments from all levels of government to phase out diesel by 2030, to protect the next generation from its devastating health impacts.

 Previous